 There is a designated trash and recycling area where residents will deposit their trash and recycling.
-That area will be screened and is noted on the Proposed Site Plan and the Subdivision survey.
+That area will be screened and is noted on the Proposed Site Plan.

 We will contract with a private hauler to handle the waste generated.
 Project is connected to the City Sewer system.